Sanjayas612/AsanaMind-yoga/README.md

 ## 🎯 Project Objective

-- To digitally support VTU’s zero-credit Yoga course
+- To provide digital support for **VTU’s mandatory zero-credit Yoga course**
-- To enable structured yoga learning and evaluation
+- To enable structured yoga learning and evaluation for VTU students
-- To maintain records and certification through a digital platform
+- To maintain digital records and certification for academic reference
+- To extend the same platform for **public users** interested in learning and practicing yoga

 ---